 Apple goes with a more beginner approach when it comes to activity tracking, using its three rings for steps, active minutes and standing hours.
 This isn't the most detailed way of providing you with info, but it does provide a simple platform for you to adjust goals, share activity and keep a log of what you're doing in a given day.
 And in terms of accuracy, it's able to hold its own.

-When it comes to sleep tracking, Apple has still not included built-in sleep tracking, likely due to charging necessities.
+When it comes to sleep tracking, Apple has still not included built-in sleep tracking, likely due to charging necessities but Apple's recent acquisition of Beddit hints that this could well change when watchOS 4 is officially launched.
 Garmin, on the other hand, automatically offers you this, but only frames data within your usual bedtime hours.
 So, essentially, neither is hitting the mark here.

 Apple Watch Series 2 v Garmin Vivoactive HR: GPS and heart rate